diegomacario/Super-Sunshine/README.md

  ambient r g b
  ```
 Where:
-- The *__RGB__* values, which can range from 0 to 1, define the colour of the ambient light.
+- The *__RGB__* values, which can range from 0 to 1, determine the colour of the ambient light.
 If this command is not specified in a scene description, the colour of the ambient light defaults to (0.2, 0.2, 0.2).

 In theory, ambient light exists at all points in space and is propagated with equal intensity in all directions.
 Based on this definition, there should only exist one ambient light in a scene.
 While this is true for this ray-tracer, it also allows something rather unusual: the colour of the ambient light can be modified in between the creation of geometric primitives.
 In other words, users can use the ambient light to give primitives a base colour.
 Consider the following scene description, in which I create four spheres and modify the colour of the ambient light before creating each one:
  ```sh